atharv-17-L/-Sample-Sales-Dashboard-Design/README.md

 📊 Simple Sales Dashboard using Power BI

 🗂️ Project Overview
-This project demonstrates how to design a basic interactive sales dashboard using Power BI, based on a sample sample_sales.csv dataset.
+This project demonstrates how to build a basic interactive sales dashboard using Power BI, based on a sample dataset (sample_sales.csv).
 The dashboard provides clear visual insights into sales performance by:

 Product Category